How can I help you?

 @import '../node_modules/@syncfusion/ej2-pdfviewer/styles/material.css';

-Import and register the PDF Viewer component in the script section of the src/App.vue file.
+Import and register the PDF Viewer component directives in the script section of src/App.vue.
+Then, define the component in the template section.

 <template>